 There’s an ongoing debate among psychologists, epigeneticists, sociologists, and neuroscientists about whether addiction is a brain disease.
 According to Dr. Stanton Peele, who is an expert on addiction, “Research repeatedly demonstrates that those addicted to drugs regularly solve their addictions given supportive life conditions.”
 He contradicts the notion of addiction as a genetically inherited brain disease and cites research on opioid addicts who have gone into remission, meaning they’ve stopped using.

-Yet according to the National Institutes of Drug Abuse (NIDA), “Scientists estimate that genes, including the effects environmental factors have on a person’s gene expression, called epigenetics, account for between 40 and 60 percent of a person’s risk of addiction.”
+Yet according to the National Institutes of Drug Abuse (NIDA), “Scientists estimate that genes, including the effects environmental factors have on a person’s gene expression, called epigenetics, account for between 40% and 60% of a person’s risk of addiction.”

-Interestingly, SAMHSA found that people who obtain bachelor’s degrees are less likely to misuse prescription drugs.
+Interestingly, Substance Abuse and Mental Health Services Administration (SAMHSA) found that people who obtain bachelor’s degrees are less likely to misuse prescription drugs.
 Conversely, even if they go to college, people with a mental illness are more likely to misuse prescriptions.
 Professors and administrators in institutes of higher education can provide college students with mental health resources to help prevent prescription drug abuse.

 People in impoverished communities could also benefit from more community-based education and psychological counseling on how to prevent the pitfalls of opioid prescription misuse.
 Furthermore, at-risk communities can benefit from safe syringes and monitored spaces where they can wean themselves off of opioids.